danielgholmes/recordingserver/README.md

 If you add a new channel, it will start recording on the next beat cycle and will continue until you delete the channel.
 You may stop the recordings by simply stopping the Celery Beat schedule process.

-Thank you for taking the time to assess the test!

 Contact
 -------